mr-narender/animeTriviaQuiz/README.md

 **Background Image**

-I used a manga panel montage as the background to match the theme of anime/manga in the design of web application.
+I used a [manga panel wallpaper](https://www.reddit.com/r/wallpaper/comments/i5f7ua/animemanga_crossover_wallpaper_19201080/) as the background to match the theme of anime/manga in the design of web application.

 ![manga panel montage](assets/images/animeTriviaBg.jpg)